 Home health aides and personal care workers must complete state-mandated training classes, are required to undergo annual physical assessment and meet in-service requirements.
 New employees need to undergo a criminal background check.
 Payment for LHCSA services vary.

 Consumers should be aware that not all providers of home care services are licensed or certified.
 There are agencies and individuals who advertise and provide such services without oversight by any responsible government agency.

 Most LHCSAs doing business in Dutchess County are members of the Home Care Association of Dutchess County, whose members also include Certified Home Health Agencies, Long Term Home Health Care Programs, county agencies, and others concerned with ethical, high quality delivery of home care.

-The disabled or chronically ill person of any age is eligible if he or she is medically eligible for nursing home care, can be safely cared for at home, has physician approval, is a resident of Dutchess County and has a care plan that costs 75% or less than the cost of a nursing home.
+The disabled or chronically ill person over the age of 18 is eligible if he or she is medically eligible for nursing home care, can be safely cared for at home, has physician approval, is a resident of Dutchess County and has a care plan that costs 75% or less than the cost of a nursing home.
 Services vary according to individual need.

 Respite care is the provision of short term, temporary care that provides relief for caregivers of the ill or disabled.